Notificare/notificare-push-lib/MIGRATION.md

 ### Remote Notifications

 There are not relevant changes on this on remote notifications, other than some overhauling in Inbox functionalities.
 Although implementation remains exactly the same, the inbox functionality in 2.3.0 introduces new features like visibility and expiration which require absolutely no changes in your implementation.
-Additionally, inbox items will also not include information about the type of notification it was sent.
+Additionally, inbox items will also include information about the type of notification it was sent.
 This results in the following new properties added to the NotificareDeviceInbox model:

 - type
 - visible